Wednesday, December 6, 2017

 PFC C. J. Galloway

-PVT C. J. Galloway was born 7 Feb 1925, likely in Lonoke County, Arkansas.
+PVT C. J. Galloway was born 7 Feb 1925, in Butlerville, Arkansas.
 After entering the army and being sent overseas he was transferred to Headquarters Company 2nd Battalion 116th Infantry on 4 Sep 1944.
 On 2 Oct 1944 he was transferred to A Company 116th Infantry.
 PVT Galloway was killed in action on 5 Apr 1945.

 PVT Galloway was repatriated and is buried in Butlerville Cemetery in Butlerville, Arkansas.